 CO 133 at Dolores Way has between 13,000 and 15,000 vehicles per day.
-This high volume of vehicle location a dangerous intersection for people crossing the street.
+This high volume of vehicle traffic, coupled with a wide crossing distance of four lanes and no marked east-west crosswalk, makes this location a dangerous intersection for people crossing the street.